COVID-19 Information for International Congresses

 While the world is going through difficult times because of the outbreak of the coronavirus, the same goes for Flanders.
 On this page we inform you about the current situation.

-Below you will find useful information and links on COVID-19 information from Flanders, to assist you in planning your future conference in Flanders.
+Below you will find useful information and links to assist you in planning your future conference in Flanders, once it is allowed again.

 If you have any questions or need further information, don’t hesitate to contact us.